moby/moby/docs/reference/run.md

 ## Network settings

-    --dns=[]         : Set custom dns servers for the container --net="bridge"   : Connects a container to a network 'bridge': creates a new network stack for the container on the docker bridge 'none': no networking for this container
+    --dns=[]         : Set custom dns servers for the container --net="bridge"   : Connect a container to a network 'bridge': create a network stack on the default Docker bridge 'none': no networking
-                        'container:<name|id>': reuses another container network stack
+                        'container:<name|id>': reuse another container's network stack
-                        'host': use the host network stack inside the container 'NETWORK': connects the container to user-created network using `docker network create` command --add-host=""    : Add a line to /etc/hosts (host:IP) --mac-address="" : Sets the container's Ethernet device's MAC address
+                        'host': use the Docker host network stack '<network-name>|<network-id>': connect to a user-defined network
+    --add-host=""    : Add a line to /etc/hosts (host:IP)
+    --mac-address="" : Sets the container's Ethernet device's MAC address